PalmeseMattia/HTAE/Chap0x2/notes.md

 - rdx: register

 These registers, along with rax and rbx, form the set of primary general-purpose registers available for use in x86-64 assembly language programming.

+The rip register is the instruction pointer register.
+It holds the memory address of the next instruction to be executed.